jhhajjar/cs72FinalProj/README.md

 Written by Joseph Hajjar and William Sanford.

 ### Usage
-To run the code, install the necessary dependencies, such as pandas, matplotlib, requests, etc. Then run `python3 emotions.py`.
+To run the code, install the necessary dependencies: pandas, matplotlib, requests, and nltk.
+Then run `python3 emotions.py`.
 The program will output graphs in separate directories.